eduNEXT/picasso/README.rst

      - string
      - Input
    * - ENABLE_LIMIT_BUILDKIT_PARALLELISM (Optional)
-     - Enable enables limiting parallelism with buildkit to a max of 3 parallel build steps that can run at the same time to decrease resource consumption for those setups with low-powered machines.
+     - Enables limiting parallelism with buildkit to a max of 3 parallel build steps that can run at the same time to decrease resource consumption for those setups with low-powered machines.
 Default is ``true``.
      - boolean
      - Input